AOSSIE-Org/Agora-Blockchain/README.md

 The frontend code is inside the `client` directory, whereas the smart contracts (solidity) is present inside `server` folder.
 You may proceed to `client` folder if you are here for enhancing frontend part of the Agora Blockchain.
 Else you can proceed to `server` folder for enhancing the efficiency or introducing new features in the blockchain part of the Agora.

 > Whatever dependencies you need for frontend should be saved in their local `package.json` and not in the global one.
-This would ensure that a developer who only want to contribute to blockchain code, should not install unneccessary frontend dependencies and vice-versa.
+This would ensure that a developer who only want to contribute to blockchain code, should not install unnecessary frontend dependencies and vice-versa.

 ## Setting up client side